0xdefaceme/whitepaper/README.md

 the next section, we'll elaborate on the potential attack vectors of the protocol and how we plan to mitigate them.

-### Attack Vectors
+### Attack Vectors and Limitations

-This section will list all known attack vectors of the protocol and answer how we plan to mitigate them.
+This section will list all known attack vectors and limitations of the protocol and answer how we plan to mitigate them.
 If, in the future, more attack vectors become known, we'll update this list.

+#### Attack Vectors

-#### 1. What if an attacker doesn't want to participate in the 0xdeface protocol?
+##### 1. What if an attacker doesn't want to participate in the 0xdeface protocol?

 We believe we've made a compelling case for why an attacker should participate in the 0xdeface protocol in the previous sections.
 If an attacker wants to